Altinity/clickhouse-rpm-install/README.md

 ## Introduction

 ### Supported OSes
-All instructions in this manual were tested on Centos 6.10, CentOS 7.5 and Amazon Linux.
+All instructions in this manual were tested on Centos 6.10, CentOS 7.5 and Amazon Linux 2.

 **IMPORTANT for Amazon Linux users**
 Amazon Linux is being detected as CentOS 6, while RPMs built for CentOS 7 are the best choice.
 So we need to explicitly install CentOS 7 RPMs